Disney Entertainment Television: Walt Disney Television and Telecommunications

 Walt Disney Television and Telecommunications (WDTT) was a division of The Walt Disney Company.
 At the time Disney and Capital Cities/ABC merged, WDTT's divisions were The Disney Channel, KCAL-TV Los Angeles, Walt Disney Television, Touchstone Television, Buena Vista Home Entertainment, and Disney Interactive.

 WDTT history

-On August 24, 1994, with Jeffrey Katzenberg's resignation, a reorganization of Disney took place in which Richard H. Frank became head of newly formed Walt Disney Television and Telecommunications, which was split from its filmed entertainment business, Walt Disney Studios.
-On December 5, 1994, Walt Disney Computer Software was transferred within WDTT as Disney Interactive.
-At the end of his contract on April 30, 1995, Frank left Disney.
+In 1994, with Jeffrey Katzenberg's resignation, a reorganization of Disney took place in which Richard H. Frank became head of newly formed Walt Disney Television and Telecommunications, which was split from its filmed entertainment business, Walt Disney Studios.
+Later that year, Walt Disney Computer Software was transferred within WDTT as Disney Interactive.
+At the end of his contract in 1995, Frank left Disney.
 Dennis Hightower, a marketing executive, was appointed by April 9 to succeed Frank.

-In June 1996, due to ongoing post-Disney-CC/ABC merger realignment and the retirement of Hightower as president, WDTT's divisions were reassigned to other groups, with most of them transferred to either The Walt Disney Studios or CC/ABC.
-KCAL was sold to Young Broadcasting in May 1996 due to CC/ABC ownership of KABC-TV.
+In 1996, due to ongoing post-Disney-CC/ABC merger realignment and the retirement of Hightower as president, WDTT's divisions were reassigned to other groups, with most of them transferred to either The Walt Disney Studios or CC/ABC.
+KCAL was sold to Young Broadcasting in 1996 due to CC/ABC ownership of KABC-TV.